-- 8.3.4.
-Prior to sampling, the sampling system shall be checked under the sampling load conditions for air-tightness.
+- 8.4.3 Prior to sampling, the sampling system shall be checked under the sampling load conditions for air-tightness.
 Do not skip this critical step because leaks have a high impact on the test results due to the large backpressure of the tubes and cartridges.
 To check for leaks plug the inlet to the sample system.
 Then use a vacuum pump to bring the sampling system to 21 inches of Hg vacuum then close a valve between the sample system and the pump.
-After 30 seconds, the sample system vacuum must be greater than 20 inches of Hg to proceed.
+After 30 seconds the sample system vacuum must be greater than 20 inches of Hg to proceed.
 If not, find and fix leak and repeat to proceed.
-Do not change the sample trains in any way after the leak check procedure is performed.
-Other equivalent leak checks can be employed. - 8.3.5.
-Sampling lines are the tubing between the sampling points inside the test vehicle or via the manifold outside the test vehicle to the VOC sorbent tubes or DNPH cartridges respectively, see Annex I. - 8.3.6.
-The sampling line shall be constructed as follows: - (a) As short as possible (maximum 5 m) with an internal diameter of 4 mm or more; - (b) Of inert, non-emitting and non-absorbing/non-adsorbing material, e.g. stainless steel or polytetrafluoroethylene (PTFE) or glass; - (c) Proven that there are no contaminations or sink effects in the sampling line; - (d) With heating device, if necessary, to prevent condensation or deposition on the inner walls.
-Best practice is to control temperature to about 20 °C above air temperature inside the test vehicle. - 8.3.7.
-The tubing should be inserted between the door and the door frame or between the door frame and the glazing and should be sufficiently non-compressible to ensure an unimpeded flow of air. - 8.3.8.
-The chamber sampling line in the whole vehicle test chamber is placed near the test vehicle and goes to sorbent tubes or DNPH cartridges in parallel.
-The chamber sampling line is identical to that described in the preceding vehicle sample line but no heating is necessary.
+Other equivalent leak checks can be employed. - 8.4.3 Sampling lines are the tubing between the sampling points inside the test vehicle or via the manifold outside the test vehicle to the VOC sorbent tubes or DNPH cartridges respectively, see Annex 1. - 8.4.4 The sampling line shall be constructed as follows - a) As short as possible (maximum 5 m) with an internal diameter of 4 mm or more; - b) Of inert, non-emitting and non-absorbing/non-adsorbing material, e.g. stainless steel or polytetrafluoroethylene (PTFE) or glass. - c) Proven that there are no contaminations or sink effects in the sampling line. - d) With heating device, if necessary, to prevent condensation or deposition on the inner walls.
+Pest practice is to control temperature to about 20 °C above air temperature inside the test vehicle. - 8.4.5 The tubing should be inserted between the door and the door frame or between the door frame and the glazing and should be sufficiently non-compressible to ensure an unimpeded flow of air. - 8.4.6 The second chamber sampling line in the whole vehicle test chamber near the test vehicle goes to sorbent tubes or DNPH cartridges in parallel is identical to that described in the preceding vehicle sample line but no heating is necessary.
 This second sampling line is needed to monitor the background concentration of the whole vehicle test chamber.
-This measurement is taken after the 24 hours temperature acclimation phase and just prior to opening the vehicle doors for the VOC conditioning phase. - 8.4.
-Analytical equipment and materials - 8.4.1.
-The analytical equipment used for the determination of VOCs and carbonyl compounds or formaldehyde alone shall be in accordance with ISO 16000-6 (VOCs) or ISO 16000-3 (carbonyl compounds), respectively.
-Alternative VOC Measurement Methods can be used if the method is proven equivalent to ISO 16000-3 or 16000-6. - 8.4.2.
-It shall be proven for the VOC sorbent tubes and the DNPH cartridges that there is no breakthrough.
-This can be identified by a back-up sorbent tube that is analysed separately, specified in ISO 16017-1. - 8.5.
-Blank measurements - 8.5.1.
-Field blanks - 8.5.1.1.
-The samples used as field blanks for VOCs and carbonyl compounds shall be from the same batch and treated in the same way as those used for sampling and analysis, including all devices and handlings, except that no gas is drawn through the sampling trains.
+This measurement is taken after the 24 hours temperature acclimation phase but prior to opening the vehicle doors for the VOC conditioning phase. - 8.5.
+Analytical equipment and materials. - 8.5.1 The analytical equipment used for the determination of VOCs and carbonyl compounds or formaldehyde alone shall be in accordance with ISO 16000-6 (VOCs) or ISO 16000-3 (carbonyl compounds), respectively. - 8.5.2 It shall be proven for the VOC sorbent tubes and the DNPH cartridges that there is no breakthrough.
+This can be identified by a back-up sorbent tube which is analysed separately, see ISO 16017-1. - 8.5.3 Requirements for VOCs and carbonyl compounds sampling and measurement of the air in the cabin of the test vehicle and in the whole vehicle test chamber. - 8.5.3.1 Carbonyl compounds (Formaldehyde, Acetaldehyde and Acrolein) are to be measured according to ISO 16000-3. - 8.5.3.2 VOCs (Benzene, Toluene, Xylene, Ethylbenzene and Styrene) are to be measured according to ISO 16000-6. - 8.6 Blank measurements - 8.6.1 Field blanks - 8.6.1.1 The samples used as field blanks for VOCs and carbonyl compounds shall be from the same batch and treated in the same way as those used for sampling and analysis, including all devices and handlings, except that no gas is drawn through the sampling trains.
 Never remove the caps of the field blanks.